oceanflux-ghg/FluxEngine/README.md

 News articles (resulting from research performed using the FluxEngine)
 ----
+1. ESA news, 'Can oceans turn the tide on the climate crisis' https://www.esa.int/Our_Activities/Observing_the_Earth/Can_oceans_turn_the_tide_on_the_climate_crisis

-1. BBC News, 'How Northern European waters soak up carbon dioxide' https://www.bbc.co.uk/news/science-environment-35654938
+2. BBC News, 'How Northern European waters soak up carbon dioxide' https://www.bbc.co.uk/news/science-environment-35654938

-2. The Guardian, 'Invisible scum on sea cuts CO2 exchange with air by up to 50%' https://www.theguardian.com/environment/2018/may/28/invisible-scum-on-sea-cuts-co2-exchange-with-air-by-up-to-50
+3. The Guardian, 'Invisible scum on sea cuts CO2 exchange with air by up to 50%' https://www.theguardian.com/environment/2018/may/28/invisible-scum-on-sea-cuts-co2-exchange-with-air-by-up-to-50

 Animation